data-dot-all/dataall/documentation/userguide/docs/environments.md

     onboarding process.

 Users will only be able to see the environments where a team that they belong to has been onboarded (either as creator of the environment or invited to the environment).
-In the following picture, Maria belongs to the *DataAnalyticsTeam* that owns the *Data Analysis* environment, but on top of that she can access the *Data Science* environment because her team has been invited by John.
+In the following picture, John belongs to the *DataScienceTeam* that owns the *Data Science* environment, but on top of that he can access the *Data Analysis* environment because her team has been invited by Maria.

 !!! success "Pro tip!"
     You know whether you are `OWNER` or `INVITED` in an environment by checking **your Role** in that